-Upper Colorado River Wild and Scenic Management Plan Alternative
+Upper Colorado River Wild & Scenic Management Plan Alternative

-The Upper Colorado River Wild and Scenic Stakeholder Group (SG) represents a diverse range of interests who have worked together since 2008 to develop an Upper Colorado River Wild and Scenic Stakeholder Group Management Plan (SG Plan) to protect the Outstandingly Remarkable Values (ORVs) identified in the U.S. Bureau of Land Management (BLM) and U.S. Forest Service (USFS) Eligibility Reports for Segments 4 through 7 of the Upper Colorado River.
+The Upper Colorado River Wild & Scenic Stakeholder Group (SG) represents a diverse range of interests who have worked together since 2008 to develop an Upper Colorado River Wild & Scenic Stakeholder Group Management Plan (SG Plan to protect the Outstandingly Remarkable Values (ORVs) identified in the BLM and USFS Eligibility Reports for Segments 4 through 7 of the Upper Colorado River.
 The SG Plan aims to protect all ORVs while focusing on recreational fishing (in Segments 4 through 6) and recreational floatboating (in Segments 4 through 7).
-The SG Plan uses two distinct tools - "ORV Indicators" (characterizing the range and quality of the ORVs) that will be used to gage whether the ORVs are being protected; and "Resource Guides" (reflecting ranges for factors such as flow, temperature, and water quality) that will be used as a source of information among others to inform SG discussions under the Plan.
+The SG Plan uses two distinct tools-"ORV Indicators" (characterizing the range and quality of the ORVs) that will be used to gage whether the ORVs are being protected; and "Resource Guides" (reflecting ranges for factors such as flow, temperature, and water quality) that will be used as a source of information among others to inform SG discussions under the plan.

-This Plan adopts a tiered system for implementation of management measures for the protection of the ORVs.
-Tier 1 Long-Term Protection Measures (e.g., Appropriation of CWCB instream flow rights) are expected to provide significant protection of the ORVs.
+This plan adopts a tiered system for implementation of management measures for the protection of the ORVs.
+Tier 1 Long-Term Protection Measures (e.g., Appropriation of CWCB ISF rights) are expected to provide significant protection of the ORVs.
 Tier 2 Cooperative Measures (e.g., acquisition of water rights for ISF purposes) will complement the Tier 1 measures and may serve to maintain or enhance the ORVs.
 Tier 3 Measures allow a stakeholder to elevate an issue to the Stakeholder Group.
-The SG Plan's implementation procedures provide a feedback loop to periodically assess and confirm that the management measures under the Plan, in coordination with the BLM and USFS other land management actions, are protective of all ORVs.
+The SG Plan's implementation procedures provide a feedback loop to periodically assess and confirm that the management measures under the plan, in coordination with the BLM and USFS other land management actions, are protective of all ORVs.